The Art and Science of Fundraising Videos: How Visual Storytelling Drives Action

 💡 Tip: If a dog or cat photobombs your shot, just roll with it.
 Animals in videos lift engagement anyway!

-Contextual Voyage: Being affected by Video Pitches
+Situational Voyage: Navigating Video Pitches

 Then, disaster strikes.